fredrikekre/Literate.jl/docs/src/fileformat.md

 #md # ```
 ````
 The lines in the example above would be filtered out in the preprocessing step, unless we are
 generating a markdown file.
-When generating a markdown file we would simple remove
+When generating a markdown file we would simply remove
 the leading `#md ` from the lines.
 Beware that the space after the tag is also removed.

 The `#src` token can also be placed at the *end* of a line.
 This is to make it possible